 Watch the KTVB segment on mentoring, to find out how some mentors and mentees have benefited from their participation in this unique program.

 To become a mentor you will need:

-Children and adults in the YES Mentor Program participate in monthly group activities that include recreation, cultural enrichment, service, education, and just plain fun!
+Children and adults in the YES Mentor Program participate in quarterly group activities that include recreation, cultural enrichment, service, education, and just plain fun!
 Some of the activities that YES participants have enjoyed are: Idaho Steelheads hockey game, Boise Hawks baseball game, Starlight Mt.
-Theater, horseback riding, rollerblading or skating, game night, corn maze, ice skating, Ballet Idaho, Boise Philharmonic, and much more!
+Theater, horseback riding, bowling, game night, corn maze, ice skating, Ballet Idaho and much more!

-Mentors are needed now in the greater Boise area and in Nampa, Caldwell, and Middleton.
+Mentors are needed now in all of the communities of the Treasure Valley (Ada and Canyon counties).
 If you are ready to become a mentor, download the application packet, fill it out, and return it by email, fax, mail, or make an appointment to hand deliver it.
 For more information, visit the FAQs page.

 If you still have questions or need additional information, please contact: Marti Wiser at firstname.lastname@example.org or call 208 345-6646.